 Settlement Tour By Dogsled | Tasiilaq | East Greenland

 An extravagant tour authenticating your East Greenlandic adventure, an adventure leading to to the beautiful village of Tiniteqilaaq.
-When staying in Tasiilaq, take the opportunity to book this once in a life time trip.
-The settlement has a population of only 130 inhabitants and is situated approximately 50 kilometers from Tasiilaq.
+When staying in Tasiilaq, take the opportunity to book this once in a lifetime trip.
+The settlement has a population of only 130 inhabitants and is situated approximately 50 kilometres from Tasiilaq.
 An Adventure taking you across Tasiilaq fjord towards the coffeehouse or up the steep inland of Ammassalik Island - all depending on the conditions of the terrain.

 Plenty of breaks will be arranged, allowing you to take pictures of the mesmerizing winter landscape.

 The trip of 12 hours will take you across the beautiful snow-covered paradise, towards the charming village Tiniteqilaaq.
 An arctic journey of untouched landscapes with only traces of snowmobiles, cross country skiers and if you are lucky, animal tracks.
 Astonishing sceneries for photographers experienced and less experienced, a wonderland for you to enjoy.
 The perfect tour for a better understanding of the vastness and demanding nature.

 Ready to experience the authentic mode of winter transportation in Greenland?
 Select your preferred date and click Book Now to reserve your place.